Low and Slow Brisket on the Traeger Ironwood XL

 You can’t go wrong with the Traeger Ironwood XL if you cook large quantities of food.
 It’s roomy without taking up your entire patio.
 Plus, it’s ultra-durable, lasting for years!

-• Charcoal.
+• Pellets.
 I stoked the pit with Royal Oak Charcoal Hardwood Pellets.
 I love this brand because you get clean smoke with no fillers.
-It gives the steak a rich, deep flavor that tastes authentic.
-This charcoal burns hot and fast!
+It gives the brisket a rich, deep flavor that tastes authentic.

 The Process for Making Low and Slow Brisket